LiAngelo Ball

-LiAngelo Robert Ball (born November 24, 1998), also known by his stage names G3 and GELO, is an American rapper and former professional basketball player.
-Ball played for Chino Hills High School in California, where he won a state championship and achieved national success as a junior with his brothers Lonzo and LaMelo, who are both current NBA guards.
-A three-star recruit and UCLA signee, a 2017 suspension for shoplifting led him to forgo college basketball.
-Ball instead signed with Lithuanian professional team Prienai.
-He later played in the Junior Basketball Association (JBA), a league founded by his father, before joining the G League at the end of the 2019–20 season.
-He was briefly signed to the Detroit Pistons in late 2020, but was waived prior to the start of the 2020–21 season.
-Ball joined the Greensboro Swarm in 2021.
-He last played for the Astros de Jalisco.
+LiAngelo Robert "Gelo" Ball (born November 24, 1998) is an American rapper and former professional basketball player.
+He is the second son of Big Baller Brand founder LaVar Ball and brother to NBA guards Lonzo and LaMelo Ball.

+While a junior at Chino Hills High School in Chino Hills, California, Ball won a state championship alongside his brothers – all three achieved celebrity status through their family's Facebook Watch reality show Ball in the Family.
+Having become a three-star recruit and UCLA signee, a 2017 suspension for shoplifting led him to forgo college basketball.
+Instead, he joined Lithuanian professional team Prienai alongside LaMelo and played in the Junior Basketball Association (JBA), a league founded by his father, before entering the NBA G League at the end of the 2019–20 season.

-Ball and his brothers have attracted national attention since playing together in high school.
-His father, LaVar Ball, also grew into a media personality in 2017.
-Ball has a signature shoe with his father's company, Big Baller Brand, and a role on his family's Facebook Watch reality show Ball in the Family.
-His debut hip hop single "Tweaker" (2025) charted in several countries, leading him to sign a multi-million dollar record deal with Def Jam Recordings.
-He confirmed his retirement from basketball in August 2025.
+Ball was briefly on the Detroit Pistons roster in late 2020, but was waived prior to the start of the 2020–21 season.
+He then signed for the Greensboro Swarm, the satellite team of LaMelo's Charlotte Hornets, in 2021 – another hiatus and a brief tenure on CIBACOPA side Astros de Jalisco followed.
+Afterwards, Ball ventured into hip hop music with the stage name GELO, releasing his debut single "Tweaker" in 2025 that charted in several countries, and then agreeing to a multi-million dollar record deal with Def Jam.
+He confirmed his full retirement from basketball in August 2025.

 Early life

 Ball is the second son of LaVar Ball and Tina Ball (née Slatinsky), who are both former college basketball players.
-LaVar, who stands 6 ft 6 in, played for Washington State and Cal State Los Angeles.
-Tina, who stands 6 ft, also played with the latter school.
+The 6 ft 5 in tall LaVar played for Washington State and Cal State Los Angeles, while Tina, who stands 6 ft 2 in, also played with the latter school.
 His father later played professional football as a tight end for the London Monarchs of the World League of American Football.

 In his childhood, Ball often played basketball against older opponents, facing teams of fourth- and fifth-graders while in kindergarten.
 He started working out and training by age four and first competed with both of his brothers, Lonzo and LaMelo, at age six.
 As a seven-year-old, he also began playing flag football with his brothers.
 While Lonzo was a quarterback, LiAngelo and LaMelo caught passes.
 On the basketball court, LiAngelo grew up playing with his brothers on Big Ballers VXT, an Amateur Athletic Union (AAU) under-17 team created by their father and coached by both parents.